[Updated version from the original 2017 article]

 Know how to protect your work against image theft

-Learn these golden rules, and stolen work will no longer jeopardise your business and livelihood in the same way.
+Learn these golden rules, and stolen work will no longer jeopardize your business and livelihood in the same way.

 This document contains actionable measures to help photographers safeguard their images online.
 It lists the most common tools for dealing with copyright thieves, as well as how to prevent it in the first place.
 We’ve also listed the key mistakes photographers make when trying to resolve infringement.